-Gulf of Maine temperature transect.
 The Northeast Fisheries Science Center in Narragansett, Rhode Island, has collected expendable bathythermograph (XBT) data from ships-of-opportunity since 1978 along a transect in the Gulf of Maine from Massachusetts Bay to the western Scotian Shelf as part of their continuous plankton recorder program.
 Surface and bottom temperatures and surface salinities are reported annually to NAFO.
 In 1994 no salinity samples were collected.
-Surface temperatures were generally above the 1978-92 mean with peak values of 2-3°C in July and August (Benway and Jossi; MS 1995).
+Surface temperatures were generally above the 1978-1992 mean with peak values of 2-3° in July and August.
 Negative surface temperature anomalies in Massachusetts Bay and on the Scotian Shelf during the first half of the year although data were not collected in all months in these locations.
 Near bottom temperatures also tended to be above normal with again the extreme western and eastern ends of the transect being exceptions.

-The data were obtained and grouped into 10 equally spaced boxes along the transect and the monthly means estimated by averaging any data that fell within each box that month.
+We obtained the data and grouped them into 10 equally spaced boxes along the transect and averaged any data within these by month.
 The site locations (center of the boxes) are shown in Fig. 34.
-In 1994, data were available at 4-10 sites per month.
+In 1994, data were available at 4 to 10 sites per month.
 They too revealed strong (1-3°C) positive anomalies in all months throughout most of the water column.
 Only at the two most eastern sites located on the Scotian Shelf were anomalies persistently negative.
-The July data capture the essence of the anomaly pattern during the year although the details do differ from month to month (Fig. 34).
+The July data captures the essence of the anomaly pattern during the year although the details do differ from month to month (Fig. 34).
 The warm waters are consistent with the anomalies at Prince 5 and the warm SSTs observed at Boothbay Harbor and St. Andrews during the latter half of 1994.